Troubleshooting Common WordPress Login Issues | HostGator Support

 Security plugins

-Of course, you will want to give your site an extra layer of protection.
+Of course, you will want to give your site extra protection.
 One way of securing your site is using security plugins.
 If you are using a WordPress security plugin, you might have accidentally blocked yourself.
 This may happen if, for example, you hit the maximum limit of login attempts.
 The security feature will kick in, causing you to lose access to your website.
 You may also see this error:

 ERROR: Access from your IP address has been blocked for security reasons.
 Please contact the administrator.

-• Disable your plugin via database - Please check out the article, Enable/Disable WordPress Plugins using Database, for the instructions.
+1. Disable your plugin via database - Please check out the article, Enable/Disable WordPress Plugins using Database, for the instructions.
 This can be done via your control panel's phpMyAdmin.

-• Disable your plugin via FTP - For this method, you will need to launch your FTP so you can get access to your WordPress core files on your server.
+2. Disable your plugin via FTP - For this method, you will need to launch your FTP so you can get access to your WordPress core files on your server.

 1. Connect to your server using your FTP client.